 How to Choose the Right SSD and Tools

-👉 View recommended toolkits on Amazon
+👉 View recommended SSD on Amazon

 After the Replacement: Final Checklist

-- Windows boots normally and remains activated
+- Windows boots normally and remains activated.

-- File Explorer shows the new SSD as your main “C” drive
+- File Explorer shows the new SSD as your main C: drive.

 Recommended SSDs and Accessories